 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.
 Avoid running the engine for a short time only.
 Because the engine will not warm up sufficiently, the water vapor produced during combustion will condense, causing engine parts and the exhaust system to rust.

 18.2 Preparing for use after storage

-- Remove the motorcycle from the lift stand. (🕮 p.
-44) - Make a test ride.
+- Remove the motorcycle from the lift stand. (p.
+44) - Perform checks and maintenance measures when preparing for use. ( p.
+26) - Make a test ride.

 19 TROUBLESHOOTING